danigorbaciov/docs.wavesplatform/docs/en/ride/getting-started.md

 }
 ```

 A function with the `@Verifier` annotation sets the rules for outgoing transactions of a decentralized application (dApp).
-Verifier functions cannot be called from the outside, but they are executed every time an attempt is made to send a transaction from a dApp.
+Verifier functions cannot be called from the outside, but they are executed every time an attempt is made to send a transaction from dApp.

 Verifier functions should always return a `Boolean` value as a result, depending on which a transaction will be recorded to the blockchain or not.